vikingdata/articles/tools/automation/ansible/anisble_install.md

 - Install server and client on the same computer.
 - Run a command for Ansible to do basic commands.
 - Run a very simple playbook.
+- Add a target server.
+- Run some tests.
+- Show Gotcha links and mention other Gotchas

 ---